Would you like to contribute to the translation of WP RSS Aggregator and its add-ons? We compensate our contributors for their work!

 The Source text and Translation text areas on the bottom of the screen will be updated when a new row and string are selected.
 Enter your translation in the Translation text area and press Cmd+Enter or Ctrl+Enter to save and move to the next string.

 After you translate all the strings, click the Validate button (the left-most button in the toolbar) to ensure all translations are valid.
-Once there are no problems, you're ready to create the MO file that will contain your translation.
+Once there are no problems, you're ready to save the PO file that will contain your translation.